mkrygeri/eks-kappa-lab/README.md

       - plan=1234
       - bytecode=x86_64/kappa_bpf-ubuntu-5.4.o
  ```
 **** Note that you can configure a list of interface names.
 This is important and depends on the OS used.
 If you are unsure you can ask your AWS administrator.
 In mine, I had to add eth* to the list.
+We will talk about bytecode in a bit.

 Second is the kentik credentials used.
 You can use credentials shown in the kproxy config if you want to be sure no other users will change the token.
 Alternatively, create your own user account in this portal.